What are the requirements for a CST

 they both perform the same duties in the surgical setting. the main goal is to get experience under as many services as you can ( the broader the base the taller the tower), you will be very employable after two years experience.

-you may like one specialty than the others, but learn the one you dislike the most, it's not fun being scrubbed in, the surgeon wants instruments you know nothing about.
+you may like one specialty than the others, but learn the one you dislike the most, it's not fun being scrubbed in when the surgeon asks for instruments you know nothing about.

 if you have no family commitments, maximize your earnings by travel, but get advice, no travel assignment is the same nor pays the same.